orxfun/orxfun/README.md

 When memory locations of elements do not implicitly change while the vector grows, providing memory safety in a concurrent program becomes much easier.

-> [ConcurrentBag](https://crates.io/crates/orx-concurrent-bag) and [ConcurrentOrderedBag](https://crates.io/crates/orx-concurrent-ordered-bag) are developed as two efficient concurrent grow-only collections aiming high performance concurrent growth.
+> [ConcurrentBag](https://crates.io/crates/orx-concurrent-bag) and [ConcurrentOrderedBag](https://crates.io/crates/orx-concurrent-ordered-bag) are developed as two efficient concurrent grow-only collections aiming high performance concurrent collections.

 Adding concurrent element safety through [ConcurrentOption](https://crates.io/crates/orx-concurrent-option) in addition to pinned element guarantees allows for a concurrent vector with grow & read & update functionalities, namely [ConcurrentVec](https://crates.io/crates/orx-concurrent-vec).
 The api of the concurrent vector will continue to grow with the objective to get closer to the standard vector and be its **concurrent counterpart**.

-In another workstream, [ConcurrentIter](https://crates.io/crates/orx-concurrent-iter) is defined and implemented.
-Considering concurrent iterator as a concurrent provider of inputs and concurrent bags as the collector of outputs, it has been straightforward to develop a **parallel processing** crate [orx-parallel](https://crates.io/crates/orx-parallel) which is very efficient and conveniently configurable.
+In another workstream, [ConcurrentIter](https://crates.io/crates/orx-concurrent-iter) is defined.
+Considering concurrent iterator as a concurrent provider of inputs and concurrent bags as the collector of outputs, it has been straightforward to develop the **parallel processing** crate [orx-parallel](https://crates.io/crates/orx-parallel) which is very efficient and conveniently configurable.
 But why do we need another crate while we have rayon:
 * because they are different which is great, orx-parallel approaches with a different perspective.
-* it is simple and customizable per computation.
+* it is performant, simple and customizable per computation.
-* it is possible to abstract parallel runner which will hopefully lead to interesting strategies and experiments (see the [discussion](https://github.com/orxfun/orx-parallel/discussions/26)).
+* it is possible to abstract parallel runner which will hopefully lead to interesting strategies and experiments (see the related [discussion](https://github.com/orxfun/orx-parallel/discussions/26)).

 <h3 style="font-family: consolas; color:tomato">self referential collections</h3>